jon-jacky/Piety/piety/README.md

 handles some editing functions and other control keys.

-The *getchar* method (including the command function it may call) can be one of the handlers scheduled by *piety.run*.
+The *getchar* method (including the command function it may call) can be one of the handlers scheduled by *piety.run*, called each time the user types a single key.
 Other Piety tasks can run while the user is entering or editing the command line.

 The command function is passed as an argument to the *Console* constructor, so this same class can act as the front end to any